jon-jacky/Piety/README.md

 (including a few standard library modules).
 This makes Piety a minimal self-contained system, written in a uniform style throughout.
-Alternatively, it might be possible to assemble similar functionality from [other projects](doc/utilities.md), but we expect the resulting system would be larger and harder to understand than Piety.
+Alternatively, it might be possible to assemble similar functionality from [other projects](doc/utilities.md), but I expect the resulting system would be larger and harder to understand than Piety.

 Piety is written in Python 3 since June 2015.
 Earlier work is saved in this repository in the *python2* tag.
 The conversion is described [here](doc/python3.md).
 Piety now requires Python 3.5.

-Revised Nov 2020
+Revised Mar 2022